polcn/brain/README.md

 ## Security

-- All documents are redacted before storage
+- All documents are redacted before storage using polcn/redact
-- JWT authentication for API access
 - Audit logging for all operations
 - No public S3 access
 - SQL injection prevention through parameterized queries
+- Environment-based configuration for secrets
+- Docker secrets support for production

+**Note**: JWT authentication is planned but not yet implemented.
+Currently using basic authentication.

 ## Limitations

 This is a POC with the following constraints:
-- Basic authentication only
+- Basic authentication only (JWT planned)
 - Single-tenant design
-- Limited to PDF and TXT files initially
+- Limited to PDF, TXT, and DOCX files
 - English language support only
+- No real-time collaboration features
+- Limited to 10MB file uploads

 ## Contributing